 But, what if the transaction is not face to face?
 Maybe it’s online where numbers are exchanged and no chip is read?

 The new regulations are for banks to include a pin system that will include letters as well as numbers.It is unlikely you will need the new pin, because the newer technology is necessary for the newer pin and chip cards.So, for now it will be the basic swipe/dip and a signature.

 What does it mean to dip your card?
-The new EVM chip takes a bit longer to be read, so you are required to place it into or against the card reader an hold it until you get an approval.
-You won’t be able to just swipe the chip, you have to dip and hold.
+The new EVM chip has so much more information it takes longer to be read.
+It will require placing it into or against the card reader and hold it until you get an approval.
+You won’t be able to just tap the chip card you have to most likely insert the card.

 The U.S. is the last holdout for the magnetic strip credit cards.
 If you plan travel internationally, you may not be able to use the magnetic strip card as merchants may not trust them.
 However if you have a chip on the card, it has a better possibility of being accepted, because most of the world has converted to EVM chip cards.

 Even with the deadline passed in October 2015, the change is still a bit away from being complete.
-An estimate puts only about 25% compliance in the U.S., by the end of 2015, and possibly 96% by the end of 2017.
+An estimate puts only about 25% compliance in the U.S. This is estimated is by the end of 2015.
+Hopefully, it will be around 96% by the end of 2017.
 It will take awhile, but it appears the magnetic strip is going the down the same path as the buggy whip.